AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 ~~~~~~~

 The above expression evaluates to `#(11 22 33)`.
 Syntactically, it means that the literal value `#(1 2 3)` receives a message called `with:collect:`, with two arguments, the literal `#(10 20 30)` and the block `[ :a :b | a + b ]`.
-You can verify the value of that expression by opening a playground, accessible from the World menu.
+You can verify the value of that expression by opening a playground, accessible from the main Pharo menu.
 A playground is a kind of command terminal (_e.g.,_ xterm in the Unix World).
 Figure @fig:playground illustrates the evaluation of the expression given above.

 ![The Playground.](02-Perceptron/figures/playground.png){#fig:playground width=400px}

 We can now play a little bit with a perceptron.
-Evaluate the following code in a playground:
+Evaluate the following code in the playground we just opened:

 ~~~~~~~
 p := Neuron new.